- Location: New Mexico

 - The fee is $18.

-In order to qualify, you must not have had any traffic violation convictions during the 90-day period before applying for a provisional license.
+In order to qualify, you must not have had any traffic violation convictions during the 90 days before applying for a provisional license.
 Once you have the provisional license, there are numerous restrictions:

-- You can only drive without supervision between 5 a.m. and midnight unless you meet the necessary exemptions (such as medical emergency, work, or school).
+- You cannot drive without supervision between midnight and 5 a.m. unless you meet the necessary exemptions (such as medical emergency, work, or school).

-- Only one other person under the age of 21 (minus immediate family members) can tag along for a ride.
+- Only 1 other person under 21 years old (minus immediate family members) can tag along for a ride.

-- You will need to have this license for at least one year.
+- You will need to have this license for at least 12 months.

 Stage Three: Full Driver's License

-- In order to qualify, you must not have had any traffic violation convictions during the 90-day period before applying for a driver license or have any traffic violations pending.
+- In order to qualify, you must not have had any traffic violation convictions during the 90 days before applying for a driver license or have any traffic violations pending.

 - Also, you must not have had any guilty judgments or have any offenses pending regarding the use of alcohol or drugs while you held your provisional license.